 Global banks need to come to grips with the potential disruption from climate change as investors, regulators, employees and consumers seek greater clarity and transparency on the issue.

 To this end, the United Nations Environment Programme Finance Initiative (UNEP-FI) convened a working group of 16 global banks to create a methodology that financial institutions might leverage to assess risks and opportunities associated with rising global temperatures and reduced reliance on fossil fuels.

-Through this highly collaborative effort of scientists, risk practitioners, and sustainability experts we have set forth an innovative methodology that will serve to underpin enhanced climate-risk aware decision making and resource allocation.John Colas, Partner and Vice Chairman, Financial Services Americas
+Through this highly collaborative effort, we have set forth an innovative methodology that will serve to underpin enhanced climate-risk decision making and resource allocation.John Colas, Partner and Vice Chairman, Financial Services Americas

-We combine leading climate and economic modeling, leading credit stress testing approaches, and traditional credit analysis into a much more fit-for-purpose tool for climate scenario analysis.Ilya Khaykin, Partner, Financial Services
+We combine leading climate and economic modeling, credit stress-testing approaches, and traditional credit analysis into a much more fit-for-purpose tool for climate-scenario analysis.Ilya Khaykin, Partner, Financial Services

 See the UN press release here.